 The tech field is rife with peculiar terms and buzzwords which, to the untrained ear, can be extremely baffling.
 Web development is no exception, and if you want to make it as a programmer, you need to be familiar with the industry lingo.

-To simplify the process and demystify the jargon, we’ve put together an A-Z of 50 key web development buzzwords.
-What are you waiting for?
+To simplify the process and demystify the jargon, we’ve put together an A-Z glossary of 50 key web development things.
+So, what are you waiting for?

 You might not necessarily need each term in your day-to-day work, but it’s good to at least know what they are and what they’re referring to.
 They range from the most basic to the more technical, and should serve as your entry point for further research and investigation!